ponycode/mongoose-map-reduce-profit/README.md

 ## Defining Map Reduce Jobs

 You can define your job in your mongoose schema or in separate files.
 This plugin adds a `defineIncrementalMapReduceJob()` function to mongoose schemas.
 Start by calling `defineIncrementalMapReduceJob` with a job name and then defining your job details with the returned `Job` object.
+You should define all of your jobs at the same time you define all of your mongoose models.

 ```javascript